SpartacusIam/unraid-scripts/README.md

 ### backup_flashdrive

-This script creates a dated tar first of the Unraid USB flash drive.
+This script creates a dated tar file of the Unraid USB flash drive.

 ## Usage